John Wolff's Web Museum

 freely, then assemble the carry gear, spring, and escapement.
 Wind

-and insert the pivot wire.
+the frame and insert the pivot wire.
+It will help keep the parts

 - Hold the zero stop clear of the carry gear stop pins, rotate the